home-assistant/supervisor/API.md

 ### RESTful for API addons

-If a add-on will call itself, you can use `/addons/self/...`.
+If an add-on will call itself, you can use `/addons/self/...`.

 - GET `/addons`